mrasumof/mrasumof.github.io/_posts/design/2015-07-05-First-week.md

 We started talking about Python data structures, arrays, lists, dictionaries...I am cool..but then things started to get a little bit more complex.

-First problem set: let's download NYC MTA traffic data and load it to a dictionary that contains a list of tuples that$ contains lists...excuse me, what????
-I started to think that I am a little bit too "experienced" for this, to not say $ plainly old :smile:, which I am not!!!
+First problem set: let's download NYC MTA traffic data and load it to a dictionary that contains a list of tuples that contains lists...excuse me, what????
+I started to think that I am a little bit too "experienced" for this, to not say plainly old :smile:, which I am not!!!

 Thank G-d, resilience is one of my treats and I do not give up on anything that easily.
-My motto the first week was: you CAN do it$
+My motto the first week was: you CAN do it
 , and you WILL do it!

-So, after a week of few hours of sleep and a lot of programming, cursing, reading Python books, browsing Python tutorials, cursing$
+So, after a week of few hours of sleep and a lot of programming, cursing, reading Python books, browsing Python tutorials, cursing
-, asking for help to the instructors and classmates, and a little bit more of cursing, I made it through the week and was able to $ deliver the required analysis!!!
+, asking for help to the instructors and classmates, and a little bit more of cursing, I made it through the week and was able to deliver the required analysis!!!

 Super-proud of the accomplishment!